BaalMac/ghidra_example/README.md

 # ghidra_example
-A small CTF that I created for my IST 4610 class in CSUSB.
+A small CTF that I created for IST 4610 class in CSUSB.

 ### This only works for Linux sadly.